kimx3725/Disease_Oryx/README.md

   - Determine infected individuals and healthy individuals
   - Identify different levels of experiences among each groups and different seasonality
   - Select individuals that are applicable for further analysis

+- 4.visualization_trk_tmp.Rmd:
+  - Calculate the speed of the individual 21808.2
+  - Visualize the relationship beween the collared temperature and the speed of the individual

 ## Data
 - trk.healthy.filtered.Rdata